KnapsackPro/docs.knapsackpro.com/_posts/2021-02-23-rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report.md

 For [Knapsack Pro you will need an API token](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report) and you need to follow the [installation guide](/knapsack_pro-ruby/guide/) to configure your project.

 If you use `knapsack_pro` gem in Queue Mode with CircleCI you may want to collect metadata like JUnit XML report about your RSpec test suite.
-The important step for CircleCI is to copy the XML report to `$CIRCLE_TEST_REPORTS` directory.
+The important step for CircleCI is to copy the XML report to `/tmp/test-results` directory.
 [Learn more in docs](https://docs.knapsackpro.com/ruby/circleci/#collect-metadata-in-queue-mode).

 ## CircleCI YML configuration for RSpec